Greg-R/qsd2/README.md

 ### PCB Layout

-The PCB layout was completed using Kicad version 7.
-This is an open-source tool, unlike the "Dip Trace" commercial product used to design the V010 and also the V012 boards.
+The PCB layout was completed using Kicad version 8.
+This is an open-source tool, unlike the "Dip Trace" commercial product used to design the V010 and other T41 boards.

 The layout in the quadrature generator and demodulator areas was very carefully routed for maximum frequency performance.
 The QSD2 is approximately the same board size as V010, but there is enough area to add additional circuitry if desired.